danielorf/gangwaydexdemo/README.md

 # gangwaydexdemo
-Proof of Concept instructions for OIDC authentication on minikube using gangway/dex
+Proof of Concept instructions for OIDC authentication on minikube using gangway/dex.
+This tutorial uses NodePorts to access dex/gangway for the sake of simplicity in a local development environment - Ingress and Loadbalancer are recommended in production.

 ## Goals
 - Provide a set of instructions to set up OpenID Connect (OIDC) authentication flow for Kubernetes independent of proprietary tools (e.g. AWS Elastic Loadbalancer)